flipperdevices/flipperzero-firmware/README.md

     1. Extract the `.zip` file.

 ### Receive Data on the target system
-1. Launch `HIDFullClient -receive` on the target system.
+1. Launch `HIDFullClient receive` on the target system.
 1. Start the HIDTransfer application on the Flipper and select `Send file`.
 1. Select a file from the SD-Card.

 ### Send Data from the target system
 1. Start the HIDTransfer application on the Flipper and select `Receive file`.
-1. Launch `HIDFullClient -send [file path]` on the target system.
+1. Launch `HIDFullClient send -path [file path]` on the target system.
 The file is stored on the Flipper SD Card inside the `HIDTransfer` folder.
 1. The stored file is in a `raw` format that must be post processed.
-This can also be done by using `HIDFullClient -decompress [.raw file]`.
+This can also be done by using `HIDFullClient decompress [.raw file]`.